 The Nikon D780 is a very exciting DSLR for underwater photography.
 With a vastly improved live view AF system, it is a cross between a DSLR and mirrorless camera.
 Users will reap the benefits of both designs.
 With AF tracking a phase detect AF, it will be a good camera for underwater photographers that want to track there subjects and don't want to use a small viewfinder.
 For photographers that like the clarity and dynamic range of an optical viewfinder, they'll get that too....along with an excellent 51 point AF system.

 The image quality from the Nikon D780's sensor has proven to be excellent for a mid range full-frame DSLR, as it is likely tried and tested with the Nikon Z6.
 Improvements in low light capability should be noticeable which will be welcomed especially by cold water divers.
-We're hoping for less noise in our photos compared to the Nikon D750.

 Ultimately, the Nikon D780 gives photographers who aren't ready to leave the DSLR world for mirrorless cameras, time to adjust to a changing world.
 It's certainly a worthy upgrade from the D750 that places it on the other side of the mirror from the Z6.

 Close up of Barred Shrimp on same wire coral as above.
 Nikon D780, 105mm Lens, f/18, 1/200, ISO 100 Photo by Jenna Szerlag

 Nikon D780 for Underwater Video